pluma/axn/README.md

 The promise returned by the action has two additional methods to allow aborting an action that is still in progress:

-## promise.cancel()
+## promise.cancel([message])

 Cancels the action.
-Listeners that have not yet been invoked will no longer be called and the promise will be rejected with an error.
+Listeners that have not yet been invoked will no longer be called and the promise will be rejected with an error with the given message or `"cancelled"` if no message was provided.

 ## promise.cancelled():Boolean